 Math majors, students interested in the Applied Math program and other students interested in the theory of differential equations.

-Finney and Ostber: Elementary Differential Equations with Linear Algebra, Chapters 9-13 and supplementary material form e.g. Hildebrand: Advanced Calculus for Applications, Prentice Hall.
+1) Ian Huntley and R.M.
+Johnson: Linear and Nonlinear Differential Equations, supplementary material from e.g. Hildebrand: Advanced Calculus for Applications, Prentice Hall.